apache/accumulo-testing/README.md

 ### Run tests in Docker

+While test scripts can be run from a single machine, they will put more stress if they are run from multiple machines.
+The easiest way to do this is using Docker.
+However, only the tests below can be run in Docker:

+  * `cingest` - All applications can be run except `verify` & `moru` which launch a MapReduce job.
+  * `rwalk` - All modules can be run.

 1. To create the `accumulo-testing` docker image, make sure the following files exist in your clone:

     * `conf/accumulo-client.properties` - Copy and configure this from your Accumulo install